f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab06.rst

 -  Once the new Per-Request policy has been configured it can then be applied to the SSL Orchestrator Topology.

 Testing URL filtering
 ===========================================================================

 - establish an **XRDP** session to the **Ubuntu14.04 Desktop Outbound** client

-- Launch
+- Launch either a web browser of your choice (Firefox, Chrome) and test various URL's to ensure the URL Filters are being applied correctly